Community Police & First Responder Initiatives

 Community, Safety and Inclusion

-Every person and family affected by autism deserve to feel safe in their home and community.
+Every person and family with autism deserve to feel safe in their home and community.
 Our robust partnerships with local law enforcement and first responders builds best practices for community safety.
-Together, we are able to build more inclusive communities.

 Community Safety Initiatives